pm2-hive/pm2-hive.github.io/docs/full.md

 ## Deployment System

 PM2 features a simple but powerful deployment system that allows to provision and update applications in production environment.
-This is great when you want to deploy applications on baremetal server in one or many servers at once.
+This is great when you want to deploy applications on a baremetal server in one or many servers at once.

 ```bash
 > pm2 deploy <configuration_file> <environment> <command>